vityok/collection-of-maps/README.md

 Contents
 ========

-* `azim-orth` Demonstration of azimuthal orthographic projection and missile ranges for Hwasong-12 ICBM.
+* `missile-range` Demonstration of azimuthal orthographic projection (along some others) and missile ranges for Hwasong-12 ICBM.

 Resources
 =========